bgu-frontend/hw4-security/README.md

 4. One comfortable way to write a single test is the "given-when-then" convention:
     1. given that a user is in the database, and a correct auth request is made, then success is expected.
     2. given an existing post id, a delete request is sent to /api/post/:id, then I expect the post to be returned.
-    3. A matter of taste: if "then" expects more than one result, separate each one to a different test, (at the cost of code duplication).
+    3. A matter of taste: if "then" expects more than one result, separate each one to a different test, (at the cost of code duplication, but can use a mutual code block of beforeEach).
-        1. You can use tests API to reduce code duplication: with mutual beforeEach, afterEach, mutual